Dtphelan1/comp20-dphelan/README.md

         website with a different origin.

-        - A Marauder's Map inspired website that displays the locations of a variery of different students and characters.
+        - A Marauder's Map inspired website that displays the locations of a variety of different students and characters.

         - More to come!